 What is Sovereignty’s pedigree and bloodline?

-Sovereignty’s pedigree screams Derby distance.
-By Into Mischief, the leading sire who has produced Derby winners like Authentic and Mandaloun, he brings a potent blend of speed and class from his paternal side.
-Into Mischief continues to be a game-changer in American breeding, and Sovereignty fits the mold of many of his top sons: fast, durable, and mentally sharp.
+Sovereignty’s pedigree screams endurance, speed, and distance, which is the Belmont ideal.
+Sired by Into Mischief, Sovereignty can be the first thoroughbred of that line to win the Belmont Stakes.
+But the leading sire has produced winners elsewhere, like Kentucky Derby Champion Authentic and Mandaloun.
+Into Mischief brings a potent blend of speed and class from his paternal side.
+The 20-year-old continues to be a game-changer in American breeding.
+And Sovereignty fits the mold of many of his top sons: fast, durable, and mentally sharp.

 His dam, Crowned, adds even more classic potential.
 Crowned is a daughter of Bernardini (Preakness winner and proven stamina influence) and out of Mushka, a Grade 1 winner by Belmont Stakes champion Empire Maker.
 This maternal line is packed with staying power, making Sovereignty’s ability to finish strongly no accident.
 Simply put, Sovereignty’s bloodlines were made for the first Saturday in May.
 The blend of Into Mischief’s brilliance and Bernardini’s grit gives him a blueprint for classic distance success.